Can’t bear to leave your furbaby behind while on vacation? Maybe this is your sign to bring them along!

 Bring your pet to meet other dogs and people at dog parks, at pet-friendly cafes or take them on a drive.
 The goal is to always expose them to new surroundings instead of being cooped out all day so they are used to loud noises and new smells.

 Especially if they travel via cargo, they will be handled by the airline staff or other ground staff on duty during travel.
-That is why it’s important that they are comfortable with strangers and be more relaxed around them.
+That is why they must be comfortable with strangers and be more relaxed around them.

 Get your supplies together